 This is a story from the Shiv Purana as related by Sant Maskeen Singh:

-Brahma really wanted to describe everything that he knew for those who didn't understand.
-He wanted to say and document everything in the vedas.
+Brahma was deeply driven to share his vast knowledge with those who sought understanding.
+His aspiration was to meticulously capture and articulate every aspect of existence within the Vedas.
 He desired to not just describe everything in the world, but everything that the world comes from.
+So he started discovering.

 From More on Neti Neti see https://www.shivpreetsingh.com/2014/11/neti-neti-divine-is-not-this-not-that.html